brunomrpx/token-care/README.md

 # Token Care

-Tool for easy management of tokens emitted in queues such as pharmacies, banks and other boring places.
+Tool for easy management of tokens emitted in queues such as pharmacies, banks and other places.